MicrosoftDocs/playfab-docs/playfab-docs/sdks/cocos2d-x/quickstart.md

 ## Finish and execute

 1. Build and Execute your Cocos Project: Dropdowns -> Debug -> Start Debugging.
 2. This may prompt you to build.
-Click **Yes**.
+Select **Yes**.

-2. You should see a screen that says: Congratulations, you made your first successful API call!
+3. You should see a screen that says:

+    **Congratulations, you made your first successful API call!**

-3. Now, you can start making other api calls, and building your game.
+4. Now, you can start making other api calls, and building your game.
 For a list of all available client API calls, see our [PlayFab API References](../../api-references/index.md) documentation.

 Happy coding!